Find Detox Centers by Cities of Connecticut

 Rapid detox is a popular treatment for those addicted to opiates.
 Under rapid detox, the patient is placed under general anaesthesia, and is administered medication that quickly detoxifies their body.
 This type of therapy completely detoxifies the patient in hours, rather than days or weeks, and aims to make the detox period very brief and tolerable.
 Within 5 or 6 hours, the patient will be completely purged and withdrawn from their opiate addiction; this is truly the best choice for those who suffer from opiate addiction.

 Treatment Centers in Connecticut offer alcohol detox programs as well, with some purely dedicated to alcoholics.
 Some alcohol detoxification is similar to drug detox which utilizes a medically supervised environment, but the 12 step program still holds the most popularity.
 Alcohol detox programs now also utilize medications that make the immediate cravings for a drink virtually non existent.
 Alcohol withdrawal can bring on symptoms of shaking, vivid hallucinations, vomiting, and tremors.
 Medication is very helpful to eliminate most of these immediate withdrawal symptoms.
 Alcohol addiction is a mental addiction as well, so treatment centers in Connecticut utilize counseling as well to address these issues.
 State financial assistance can be found in Connecticut.
 To quality for this form of assistance, the patient may fill out forms found at a particular treatment center or at their social services office.
-For more information, or to find a detox center in Connecticut, contact 800-405-2627 to speak with a counselor.
+For more information, or to find a detox center in Connecticut, contact 800-405-2627 (Who Answers?) to speak with a counselor.